Welcome to this Easy1Up review.

-It's always nice to have more information about the person who launched a platform.
-Through the website's About page, we learned it was launched by Peter Wolfing.
-On a previous version of the site, his name wasn't publicly visible, and it's probably added after some people inquired.
+Having more information about the person who launched a platform is always nice.
+Through the website’s About page, we learned Peter Wolfing launched it.
+On a previous site version, his name wasn’t publicly visible, and it was probably added after some people inquired.

 Peter has a knack for creating a range of shady multi-level marketing programs like Business Toolbox, Turbo Cycler, Infinity 100, National Wealthy Center, and Pay Me Forward.
-These have all died over the years with National Wealthy Center being an exception.
+These have all died over the years, with the National Wealthy Center being an exception.

-Easy1Up shares a lot in common with these scams and it's not hard to notice the similarities.
+Easy1Up shares much in common with these scams, and it’s not hard to notice the similarities.